-UPDATE 2-SK Hynix posts first profit fall in 2 yrs as macro woes hit chip demand
+UPDATE 3-S.Korean chipmaker SK Hynix misses Q4 expectations as China slowdown drags

 * Chip demand worsens on macro economic woes

-* Profit drop stems from weak China smartphone demand - analysts (Adds analyst comment, SK Hynix’s chip shipment and prices,)
+* Profit drop stems from weak China smartphone demand - analysts (Recasts with missing expectations, adds share rise, details on DRAM, background)

 By Heekyong Yang and Ju-min Park

-SEOUL, Jan 24 (Reuters) - South Korean chipmaker SK Hynix Inc on Thursday reported a 1 percent fall in fourth-quarter operating profit from a year earlier, its first profit decline in two years as growing macroeconomic uncertainties weighed on chip demand.
+SEOUL, Jan 24 (Reuters) - The world’s second-biggest memory chipmaker, South Korea’s SK Hynix Inc, posted fourth-quarter profit well below market expectations on Thursday as U.S.-China trade frictions and China’s slowing economy dragged on semiconductor prices.

-The result was well below market expectations and analysts blamed U.S.-China trade friction for exacerbating the already slowing economy in China, putting a dent in demand for tech gadgets including smartphones.
+It was the Samsung Electronics rival and Apple Inc supplier’s first profit decline in two years, but its shares rebounded from recent falls due to hopes the global chip market is nearing the bottom, analysts said.

-“Sharp declines in Chinese demand for electronic products are materializing and Hynix’s results are showing that,” said Song Myung-sup, a senior analyst at HI Investment & Securities, adding that macroeconomic uncertainties would persist for “some time”.
+“Sharp declines in Chinese demand for electronic products are materialising and Hynix’s results are showing that,” said Song Myung-sup, a senior analyst at HI Investment & Securities.

-SK Hynix is the world’s second-biggest memory chip maker behind Samsung Electronics and a memory chip supplier for Apple Inc. It said its October-December profit was 4.4 trillion won ($3.9 billion), below a 5.1 trillion won average forecast drawn from 26 analysts, according to Refinitiv data.
+SK Hynix said its October-December profit was 4.4 trillion won ($3.9 billion), below a 5.1 trillion won average forecast drawn from 26 analysts, according to Refinitiv data.

-“Growing macroeconomic uncertainties led to conservative purchasing behaviour by server customers and slowdown in smartphone sales,” the company said in its presentation slides for the results.
-It did not elaborate on the uncertainties.
+“Growing macroeconomic uncertainties led to conservative purchasing behaviour by server customers and a slowdown in smartphone sales,” the company said in its presentation slides for the results.

+SK Hynix plans to cut its investment in equipment purchases by 40 percent this year versus a year earlier, due to China’s economic slowdown and the U.S.-China trade “situation”, a company executive told the earnings call.

-Rival Samsung earlier this month surprised the market with an estimated 29 percent drop in quarterly profit, blaming weak chip demand in a rare commentary issued to investors.
+Market leader Samsung earlier this month estimated a 29 percent drop in quarterly profit, blaming weak chip demand.
+This followed Apple’s cut to its quarterly sales forecast citing slowing iPhone sales in China.

+Taiwan’s Semiconductor Manufacturing Co Ltd (TSMC) joined in last week, forecasting its sharpest quarterly revenue fall in a decade.

+China’s economy cooled in the fourth quarter under pressure from faltering domestic demand and U.S. tariffs, weighing on profits for firms ranging from tech giants to big carmakers.

-Prices for server DRAM chips, which help devices perform multiple tasks, are expected to fall by more than 20 percent in the first quarter as data centres in North America hold high levels of memory inventory, according to industry tracker DRAMeXchange.
+On the upside, SK Hynix said demand for server DRAM chips, which help devices perform multiple tasks, should recover in the second half as data centres reduced inventory from currently high levels.

-Uncertainties from U.S.-China trade friction would put a drag on memory chip sales, DRAMeXchange said on Monday.

 SK Hynix said its DRAM chip shipments fell by 2 percent in the fourth quarter, while its selling prices slid 11 percent from a quarter ago.